 Students should prepare themselves to begin all online courses on the first day of the semester or the first day of the scheduled course duration.
-For new online students, this preparation includes completing the Blackboard Tutorial in advance of the semester start date.
-Students must complete the Blackboard Tutorial at least one business day (Monday thru Friday) before the start of courses to be prepared to begin their course on time.
+Online courses have a Day 1 assignment that is used to take attendance.
 Students who do not participate in their online course on the first day will be reported to the Registrar's Office for non-attendance and may be dropped from their course.